-RHI received Actuarial Data as defined in Section 1-a of the Article and required by Section 9A(a) of the Article.
-RHI conducted our proposed RSVS using the Actuarial Data provided and plan provisions as summarized in this report.
+Definiti received Actuarial Data as defined in Section 1-a of the Article and required by Section 9A(a) of the Article.
+Definiti conducted the proposed RSVS using the Actuarial Data provided and plan provisions as summarized in this report.
 The analysis presented in this report is based on the interest rate assumption and actuarial cost and asset methods prescribed by the Article.
-All other actuarial methods and assumptions summarized in this report were adopted by the City of Houston Finance Department with review and concurrence by RHI, based on the updated assumptions from the 2018 HPOPS Actuarial Experience Study per the Article.
+All other actuarial methods and assumptions summarized in this report were adopted in conjunction with the 2022 HPOPS Actuarial Experience Study as required by the Article.